 (Source: IRIS Software and Services)

+Increase accuracy and decrease risk.
 Additionally, these systems help companies ensure they remit the correct amount of paycheck-related taxes and file applicable reports on time.
 When running payroll manually, even an honest mistake, such as a multiplication or rounding error, can have significant effects.
-In fact, a 2012 study, ADP found that one third of mid-sized companies incur penalties for noncompliance.
+In fact, in a 2012 study, ADP found that one-third of mid-sized companies incur penalties for noncompliance.
 These solutions will complete tax filings and reports for you, and remind you when they’re due.

 And simply keeping up with the changes to the tax code is a daunting task.
 These systems track these changes so you don’t have to.

+Generate reports.
 Finally, paycheck processing solutions allow you to track information over time and quickly produce useful reports for internal decision makers, accountants and auditors.
-Examples include summaries of quarterly costs, annual tax remittances, and historical employee participation in 401k programs.
+Examples include summaries of quarterly costs, annual tax remittances and historical employee participation in 401k programs.

 For many companies, payroll is just one component of their software needs, but not always.
 There are several different levels of buyers, and these categories will help you determine the software that will best fit your needs: